sekika/kaidoku/docs/specified.md

 # Example

-Let us analyze this [hardest sudoku](http://www.telegraph.co.uk/news/science/science-news/9359579/Worlds-hardest-sudoku-can-you-crack-it.html) as
+Let us analyze this [hardest sudoku](http://www.telegraph.co.uk/news/science/science-news/9359579/Worlds-hardest-sudoku-can-you-crack-it.html).
+It takes several seconds to solve, depending on the power of your PC.

     kaidoku-{{ site.version }}> solve 8--------,--36-----,-7--9-2--,-5---7---,----457--,---1---3-,--1----68,--85---1-,-9----4-- 2